Emergency Survival Kit List for Your Family: Learn how to build an emergency survival kit for your whole family.

 ◊ TIP: Kids get an annoying whistle or noise maker in a party goody bag?
 Instead of hiding it or throwing it away, add it to your survival kit!

-A dust mask will help filter contaminated air when you are in your safe space or when you need to travel outdoors.
+A face mask will help filter contaminated air when you are in your safe space or when you need to travel outdoors.
 Have one or two ready for every member of the family.

 Plastic Sheeting and Duct Tape